DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

     <figure>
 </div>

 For this idea become true **multiple approaches** can be taken, although, after some research and building proofs of concept **most of them led to the need of an user interface integration** in the current padelshop website.
-This new user interface entry will display a filter bar, the graph and list of racquets filtered.
-This approach is already counting into padelshop's current design. **The user interface will enable customer interaction** and enhance the shopping experience without the functionality of racquets management nor for customers either the site owner.
+This new user interface entry will display a filter bar, the graph and list of rackets filtered.
+This approach is already counting into padelshop's current design. **The user interface will enable customer interaction** and enhance the shopping experience without the functionality of rackets management nor for customers either the site owner.

 Therefore, in this proposal you would find **two different approaches**.
-One which involves just the user interface integration but with the need of some IT person for updating the showed racquets and a second one which involves a more extensive solution which will provide the already mentioned user interfaces and some **extra features** such as racquets management by site's administrators, custom racquets creation in each user account, temporary racquets creation for on site sales person - customer interaction...
+One which involves just the user interface integration but with the need of some IT person for updating the showed rackets and a second one which involves a more extensive solution which will provide the already mentioned user interfaces and some **extra features** such as rackets management by site's administrators, custom rackets creation in each user account, temporary rackets creation for on site sales person - customer interaction...
 As well, in this approach a **better adaptability and flexibility** for development is offered enabling an easy and fast way of adding new features.
-Another reason why this approach is the recommended one is the **flexibility that gives** you, as the webshop owner, to choose which racquets you want to display on the graph and tailor that information depending on your business needs and goals.
+Another reason why this approach is the recommended one is the **flexibility that gives** you, as the webshop owner, to choose which rackets you want to display on the graph and tailor that information depending on your business needs and goals.

 Either of both approaches can be successfully met due to the set of skills used and acquired in such type of projects like the built of a complete CRM for a physiotherapy clinic which can be found [here](https://danielmolinar.github.io/en/projects/fortia) or the excelling interface developments skills which can be found [here](https://danielmolinar.github.io/en/projects/crazy-pit-stop).
 Along those projects years of [experience](https://danielmolinar.github.io/en/experience) back the needed set of skills for this solution.

 ## Proposal #1:

 This proposal encapsulates the development of the user interface including the filter, the graph and the list of products in a responsive way, meaning a usable and reliable interface for multiple devices.
-Some functionalities won't be developed due to the way this approach such as the administrator panel for managing the showing racquets.
+Some functionalities won't be developed due to the way this approach such as the administrator panel for managing the showing rackets.
 The displayed data will come from a file injected into the website through code.
 This solution would be part of the current padelshop website, and it won't need any additional hosting platform.

 ### Scope of work, Timeline & Phases